JuanMiChee/SolvedexTechTest/README.md

 Beeing a completely response app able to work in different environments such as iPads, small devices and even rotating the screen.

 <H4>#Frameworks</H4>
+<h6>NUKE.</h6>
-For this scenario, we wont be using any third part framework. due to was not necessary.
+For this scenario, we are going to be using Nuke, for images cache management and to avoid unnecesary images reload.

+LazyImage is designed to be similar to the native AsyncImage, but it uses Nuke for loading images.
+You can take advantage of all of its features, such as caching, prefetching, task coalescing, smart background decompression, request priorities, and more.